 The Dodd-Frank Act establishes certain regulatory capital deductions with respect to hybrid capital instruments, such as trust preferred securities, that will effectively disallow the inclusion of such instruments in Tier 1 capital if such capital instrument is issued on or after May 19, 2010.
-However, preferred shares issued to the U.S. Department of the Treasury (the "Treasury") pursuant to the TARP Capital

-Purchase Program ("TARP CPP") or TARP Community Development Capital Initiative ("TARP CDCI") are exempt from the Collins Amendment and are permanently includable in Tier 1 capital.
+However, preferred shares issued to the U.S. Department of the Treasury (the "Treasury") pursuant to the TARP Capital Purchase Program ("TARP CPP") or TARP Community Development Capital Initiative ("TARP CDCI") are permanently includable in Tier 1 capital.